 They book luxurious hotels for interviews and during the interview process, they ask for a security deposit, interview fee, or other charges, in turn, provide fake documents and then disappear in thin air.
 Very interestingly they also create spoofed websites of reputed companies, job portals, or even government departments to mislead applicants.

 Victims Profile :

-- Mostly the victims are from tier 2 or tier 3 cities, who come to tier 1 cities for jobs who are graduate from lesser-known colleges or institutes having poor interpersonal communication skills and having experience between 0-3 years work experience.
+Mostly the victims are from tier 2 or tier 3 cities, who come to tier 1 cities for jobs who are graduates from lesser-known colleges or institutes having poor interpersonal communication skills and having experience between 0-3 years work experience.

 - Background Entry Job Scams – Bypass all formal interview processes and get a job without being qualified officially in reputed companies.

 - Work from Home Job Scams – The victim offered to be employed at home for doing very simple task with a minimal effort for a hefty income.